Archie Compston: Early life

+Professional career

-Famously, in 1928, Compston - who had won the British PGA Matchplay Championship in 1925 and 1927 - faced Walter Hagen, who had won the American PGA Championship at match play in the previous four years, in a 72-hole challenge match, and defeated the American 18 & 17.
+Compston won the British PGA Matchplay Championship in 1925 and 1927.
+In 1928, he faced Walter Hagen, who had won the PGA Championship at match play in the previous four years, in a 72-hole challenge match, and defeated the American 18 & 17.
 However, when the two met again shortly afterward at The Open Championship at Royal St George's, Hagen prevailed, with Compston placing third.

 In 1930, Compston nearly derailed Bobby Jones's bid for the Grand Slam at Hoylake - his third round of 68 took the lead from Jones, but inexplicably his form deserted him in the final round, and Compston shot 82 to finish down the field.

 Compston played in the Ryder Cup in 1927, 1929 and 1931, defeating Gene Sarazen on one occasion.

 Compston also became notable as perhaps Britain's first "celebrity" professional golfer, becoming a coach to the future Edward VIII.
+In late 1936, just before the abdication crisis, he took 3,000 golf balls on the steam yacht Nahlin with the uncrowned King (and Mrs. Wallis Simpson) on a cruise in the Adriatic, for the King to drive into the sea.

 He was the professional at the Wentworth Club from 1945 to 1948, and later at the Mid Ocean Club in Bermuda.